 The γ ≈ 1 Boundary

 Across 1,840 chemistry sessions, Synchronism tested the prediction that chemical phenomena cluster at γ ≈ 1 — the quantum-classical boundary.
-The result: 1,703 distinct phenomena types, validated at 89%.
+The result: 1,703 distinct phenomena types, with 89% boundary-consistent and 11% failures.

 Top Correlations